umutphp/laravel-model-recommendation/README.md

 `getRecommendationConfig()`: It should returns an array as follows with correct values.
 The array values are

 * **recommendation_data_table**: The name of the data table.
-* **recommendation_data_table_filter**: The array of the filter values to be used in the query for fetching data from data tabşe.
+* **recommendation_data_table_filter**: The array of the filter values to be used in the query for fetching data from data table.
 The array will contain fields and values as key-value pairs.
 * **recommendation_data_field**: The name of the data field.
 * **recommendation_data_field_type**: The model class of the data field.
 * **recommendation_group_field**: The name of the group field.